Playing God (Paramore song): Plot

 The video is meant to be a sequel to "Ignorance", as Hayley is getting revenge on her bandmates for doing same exact thing to her not too long ago.
 The video was filmed entirely in the home of Williams in Franklin, Tennessee.
 The video begins with Williams getting out of her car, holding a bouquet of flowers, and entering into a basement where there are the rest of Paramore seated and fastened with rope, and a single light bulb hanging over their heads.
 Williams sings the chorus of the song to them, throwing down the flowers, and then leaving.
 This shows Williams as a "bad girl", which many Paramore fans found surprising and amusing.
 In another short, Williams is shown sitting down, holding onto the rope in her lap while looking at real photographs of her and her band members.
 Next, Williams sits at a table with friends; Williams' friends shown in the video are also personal friends of the band in real life; seen on screen are the wife of Jeremy Davis; Kathryn Camsey, ex-member Hunter Lamb, Brandon Chesbro's wife and new member of the band on tour, Jon Howard.
 When with the friends, the band members in the basement look up to the ceiling, being able to hear what is going on.
 At the table, Williams sees the rope and has flashbacks to the moment in which she "poisoned" those in the basement.
 Once she gets her friends to leave, Williams returns to the basement where she points a magnifying glass in their faces while singing the song.
 When Williams returns upstairs, she faces herself in the mirror and frame set-up that's featured on the back of Paramore's album cover.
-When singing the bridge of the song, there shots of Josh singing the backing vocals with the band members in the basement.
+When singing the bridge of the song, there are shots of Josh singing the backing vocals with the band members in the basement.
 With shots of the rope around them coming undone by Williams, the band is shown playing the rest of the song together in the basement, showing that Williams had "freed" them.
 But before the song ends, Williams picks up the rope at her feet and pulls the rope still tied around the band members while playing.
 Walking up the steps out of the basement with one last look to the men, Williams shuts the door to the basement leaving them still tied up and trapped.